 She felt truly alive.”

-We’ve all been through horrible times in our lives.
-We’ve lost ourselves.
+We’ve all been through horrible times in our lives, and lost ourselves.
 We’ve lost people we thought would be in our lives forever.
-We feel broken and like a mess.
-We start to find our footing again.
-We find the people that feel like home and want the best for us.
-We make mistakes.
-We hurt.
-We love.
-We are human, and this is life.
+We feel broken and like a mess and we start to find our footing again.
+And we find the people that feel like home and want the best for us.
+We make mistakes, hurt, and love.
+We are human.
+This is life.

-This post was a lot, but I’ve had all these random thoughts stuck in my head for months that I finally wanted to get out.
-I was inspired by my friend, Carina, with her blog post and YouTube video to write this post.
+I was inspired by my friend, Carina, with her reputation Tour blog post and YouTube video to write this post.
 So, go check her posts out because they’re really good and some of my all-time favorites of hers!

 Are you a Taylor Swift fan?
 If yes, what’s your favorite song?
-If not, do you have a favorite artist that evokes the same feelings for you?
+Did you see her reputation Tour?